Melbourne Flathead Fishing Reports.

-A lot of flathead reports around Melbourne tend to come from boaties and kayak fisho’s in recent years.
+A lot of flathead fishing reports around Melbourne tend to come from boaties and kayak fisho in recent years.

-Western Port Bay and the Gippsland Lakes tend to receive the bulk of reports.
+Western Port Bay and the Gippsland Lakes tend to receive the bulk of flathead fishing reports.

-I’m hoping flathead are making a comeback in Port Phillip Bay – and there are signs that this is the case.
+I’m hoping the wonderful flathead is making a comeback in Port Phillip Bay – and there are signs that this is the case.

 Flathead Fishing Report Videos